-A student shall be subject to disciplinary action and/or placement in an assigned School Board approved program as deemed appropriate by the principal/designee when the student commits such acts deemed as "petty acts of misconduct" (i.e., acts which do not, directly or indirectly, pose a significant risk of serious injury) including, but not limited to the following:
+A student shall be subject to disciplinary action and/or placement in an assigned School Board approved program as deemed appropriate by the principal/designee when the student commits such acts deemed as "petty acts of misconduct" (i.e., which are not a threat to school safety and do not require consultation with law enforcement (F.S.
+1006.13(2)(c))., acts which do not, directly or indirectly, pose a significant risk of serious injury) including, include, but are not limited to the following:

 - 1. Willfully disobeys - 2.
 Openly defies authority of a member of the staff - 3.
 Uses profane or obscene language - 4.
 Repeatedly exhibits behavior that interferes with the teacher's ability to communicate effectively - 5.
 Commits petty theft - 6.
-Is found to have intentionally made false accusations against a member of the school staff that could jeopardize the employee's employment, professional reputation or certification - 7.
+Is found to have intentionally made false accusations against a member of the school staff that could icopardize the employee's employment, professional reputation or certification - 7.
 Has possession of drug paraphernalia - 8.
-Use, possession, sale, attempted sale or transmittal of tobacco or tobacco related products on school property, school sponsored transportation, or during a school sponsored activity is prohibited
+6. Use, possession, sale, attempted sale or transmittal of tobacco/nicotine or tobacco/nicotine related products on school property, school sponsored transportation, or during a school sponsored activity is prohibited